 Make sure you consider all fees while comparing home loans.
-Additionally, if you think you might refinance in the next few years, look for a loan that has affordable exit fees when switching lenders.
-Ask your Home Loan Specialist for help negotiating these fees.
+Additionally, if you think you might refinance in the next few years, look for a loan that has affordable discharge fees when switching lenders.

-If the exit fees are high, it can make it more difficult to get out of a loan and force you to stay in a mortgage that doesn’t work for you as your needs change.
+If the discharge fees are high, it can make it more difficult to get out of a loan and pressure you to stay on a mortgage that doesn’t work for you as your needs change.

 Before purchasing a property, your conveyancer or lender will usually require a property inspection to make sure that the home is in good condition and structurally sound.

-If you’re planning to move into your new house, there are multiple different fees you’ll need to take into account.
+If you’re planning to move into your new house, there are multiple costs you’ll need to take into account.
 These include: